HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 editors: []
 translators: []
 results: https://docs.google.com/spreadsheets/d/1JvJMiRsL6T9m_NEBHFh-rrQmU5a-ufdOKriSJbrEN8M/
 fellowhuman1101_bio: Jamie Indigo isn't a robot, but speaks bot.
-As a technical SEO consultant at <a hreflang="en" href="https://www.deepcrawl.com">Deepcrawl</a>, they study how search engines crawl, render, and index the web.
-They love to tame wild JavaScript frameworks and optimize rendering strategies.
+As a technical SEO at <a hreflang="en" href="https://www.deepcrawl.com">DeepCrawl</a>, they study how search engines crawl, render, and index the web.
+They love to tame wild JavaScript and optimize rendering strategies.
 When not working, Jamie likes horror movies, graphic novels, and Dungeons & Dragons.
 dwsmart_bio: Dave Smart is a developer and technical search engine consultant at <a hreflang="en" href="https://tamthebots.com">Tame the Bots</a>.
 They love building tools and experimenting with the modern web, and can often be found at the front in a gig or two.
 featured_quote: In 2022, page weight continued the trend of growing larger and larger, despite the opportunities to reduce the size of pages available.
 featured_stat_1: 110 MB